calint/glos/src/application/README.md

 ## notes
 * engine is multithreaded (see `configuration.hpp` setting `threaded_grid` and `threaded_update`)
 * `threaded_grid` must be off in multiplayer mode for clients to run in a  deterministic way
-  - updating objects and collisions resolutions are done on available cores
+* updating objects and collisions resolutions can in single player mode be done on available cores by turning `threaded_grid` on
-  - awareness of the nature of multithreaded application is recommended
+* awareness of the nature of multithreaded application is recommended
-  - in smaller applications multithreaded mode might degrade performance
+* in smaller applications multithreaded mode might degrade performance
 * `threaded_update` turns on rendering and update running in parallel which is not thread safe but acceptable
 * occasionally it seems as if collision detection is not working because rendering is 2d of a 3d space thus objects might overlap in 2d but not in collision in 3d